apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Vars represents user-defined variables.
+<p>Vars represents user-defined variables.</p>
-These variables can be utilized as environment variables for Pods and Actions, or to render the templates of config and script.
+<p>These variables can be utilized as environment variables for Pods and Actions, or to render the templates of config and script.
 When used as environment variables, these variables are placed in front of the environment variables declared in the Pod.
 Cannot be updated.</p>
 </td>